In these terms and conditions, the following words have the following meanings:

 You may stop using a Digital Wallet at any time by removing your Card from the Digital Wallet.
 Where you stop using the Digital Wallet you authorise us to process any outstanding Card Transactions made by you using the Digital Wallet.

 The Digital Wallet Provider, the payment network or some other third party may also block, restrict, suspend, cancel or otherwise terminate your use of the Digital Wallet without reference to us.

 Warranty and Indemnity

-You warrant to us that you will only use the Digital Banking Services in accordance with these Terms.
+You warrant to us that you will only use the Digital Banking Services and the Digital Wallet in accordance with these Terms.